This is the multi-page printable view of this section. Click here to print.

 The following figure shows a successful and unsuccessful MQTT session establishment using the SMOKER authentication method:

-1. The client starts the connection establishment by sending a CONNECT packet with 'SMOKER' set as authentication method and the base32 (incl. padding) encoded public key.
+set as authentication method and the base32 (incl. padding) encoded public key. - The broker responds with a

-3. The client must sign this message with his already generated private key which is the counter part of the public key used as client id in the MQTT session.
-The signed message is sent back to the broker within a AUTH packet.
+packet containing a unique 32 byte nonce. - The client must sign this message with his already generated private key which is the counter part of the public key used as client id in the MQTT session.
+The signed message is sent back to the broker within a

-4. The broker verifies the received signature and responds with a CONNACK packet which accepts or denies the connection.
+packet. - The broker verifies the received signature and responds with a

 2.2 - Authorization